horankev/sfislands/README.md

                   subtitle = "subtitle")
 ```

-The contiguity is here in a list form:
+The neighbourhoods are here in a list form:

 ``` r